3nvi/gatsby-intl/packages/gatsby-plugin-intl/README.md

   `URL` (which platforms like Netlify automatically populate) or to `localhost:8000` if the environment variable is not present.
 - `exludedPages`: A list page paths that the plugin should ignore.
 Defaults to `/404.html`.
 - `notFoundPage`: The URL for a custom 404 page.
 Defaults to `/404/`.
+- `deleteOriginalPages`: A boolean denoting whether to delete the original pages or retain them at the original paths.
+Defaults to `false` for production environments and `true` for development ones.

 ## License